discover-labs/dictum/docs/docs/data_model/types_formatting.md

 # Types and Formatting

-When it comes to generating queries on the backend, Hyperplane is naive about data types.
+When it comes to generating queries on the backend, Dictum is naive about data types.
 It will let you subtract a date from a number if you write such an expression, and it will fail at query time.

 At the same time, each calculation has a type.
-Type information allows Hyperplane to achieve two things:
+Type information allows Dictum to achieve two things:

 - Establish expectations about which Python types will be returned from the backend.